 Let’s break this down into a few key steps.

-Key steps in the accounts payable process
+Key steps in the AP process flow

 For most businesses, the accounts payable process boils down to three key steps: